AndreeaDraghici/LibraryDatabase/README.md

 ## NOTE:
-- This repository contains the homework solution for the discipline database.
+- This repository contains the homework solution for the database discipline .

 ## HOMEWORK TASK